 - The vendor was NOT selected from the vendor database (vendor information was manually entered by Requisition initiator).

 - The 'PO Total Cannot Exceed' amount has been entered (in the Additional Institutional Info tab and the Order Type is NOT Repair).

 - The Vendor selected is flagged as an Employee.

 - The Vendor selected is flagged as an Individual.

 3. Processing Purchases and Payments Against Purchase Agreements (Campus and Department-Specific)

 The Requisition is used to issue purchases against established agreements, NOT to create new ones or modify existing ones.
 The Purchase Agreement document is used to create and/or modify agreements.

 - In the Vendor tab on the Requisition document, click on the Agreement Number lookup icon to do a search for agreement and return agreement information to REQS.
 Vendor information will return to the document.
 (NOTE: The Purchase Agreement search, available from the Lookups section of the Purchasing section of the KFS Main Menu is often the BEST place to get details on an agreement.
 This particular lookup gives you many more search fields and details on which to search agreements.)

-- As long as the dollar amount allocated for an Automatic Purchase Order (APO) is not exceeded, an APO will be created.
-A copy will be sent to the REQS initiator in their KFS Action List.
+- If the dollar amount allocated for an Automatic Purchase Order (APO) is not exceeded, an APO will be created.
+A copy will be sent to the REQS initiator in their KFS Action List

 - On the KFS Main Menu, click on Payment Request to process a payment against the APO.